HoerTech-gGmbH/openMHA/mha/examples/10-matrixmixer/README.txt

 example-karaoke-filter.cfg

-example-karaoke-filter demonstrates a simple karaoke filter that removes the voice from some stereo music recordings.
+example-karaoke-filter demonstrates a simple karaoke filter that can remove the voice from some stereo music recordings.
+Refer to the comments in the config file for more information.
+The comments also contains an exercises at the bottom of the file.